coillarach/SET09102/notes/Week6a_test_driven_development.md

 checks that can be carried out and these checks could also be cartured in unit tests.
 For example, the method might be part of an ecommerce system which has a limit on the total cost of an order.
 One or more unit tests could be used to ensure that the value limit is never exceeded as items are added to the shopping basket.
 The general point is that a single method is likely to have several associated unit tests.
-The clean code practice of using clear an unambiguous names for tests is very useful here - it helps to identify exactly what has gone wrong if a test fails.
-For example, we could imagine calling the maximum value test something like `TestMaxBasketValue()` and for a while, we might remember what that meant.
-Once it was just ine test among hundreds, it would help to give it a more descriptive name such as `TestBasketValueDoesNotExceedMaxValueLimit()`.
-The inconvenience of typing in a long name (once), is easily outweighed by the way it explains what has gone wrong when the test fails unexpectedly.

 ## Anatomy of a unit test